markfinger/webpack-build/README.md

 --------

 - Supports multiple concurrent compilers
-- A persistent caching layer which massively reduces initial and repeated build times
+- Uses a persistent caching layer to massively reduces initial and repeated build times
-- Change detection for config files
+- Provides watchers to detect changes in your config files
-- Pre-processes compiler output so that it can be serialized and passed between processes
+- Pre-processes compilation output so that it can be serialized and passed between processes
-- Provides a config helper to map the output path to a particular directory, which helps config files to be both more portable and more easily integrated into larger systems
+- Provides a config helper to direct the compiler's output to a particular directory, which helps configfiles to be both more portable and more easily integrated into larger systems
 - Optimises the background compilation of webpack's watcher by writing assets to memory and emitting them to disk when required